CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 The debugger uses the serial port to communicate.
-Because of this, debugging only works wtih virtualization environments that support serial ports such as VMWare.
+Because of this, debugging only works wtih virtualization environments that support serial ports such as VMware.
 QEMU supports serial ports as well, but its serial port implementation is seriously broken on Windows and makes debugging impossible using QEMU.
 To debug on real hardware, you must use a physical serial cable.
 In the future Cosmos will also support debugging over Ethernet.